Chetniks: Ukraine

 In March 2014, Serb volunteers calling themselves Chetniks, led by Serbian ultra-nationalist Bratislav Živković, travelled to Sevastopol in Crimea to support the pro-Russian side in the Crimean crisis.
 They spoke of "common Slavic blood and Orthodox faith", cited similarities with the Cossacks, and claimed to be returning the favour of Russian volunteers who fought on the Serbian side of the Yugoslav Wars.
 Participating in the ongoing fighting in eastern Ukraine since its inception in early 2014, it was reported in August 2014 that Chetniks killed 23 Ukrainian soldiers and took out a "significant amount of armored vehicles" during clashes with the Ukrainian army.
 Most of the sympathisers are from Serbia, Serb-inhabited areas of Montenegro and Bosnia-Herzegovina and, according to Ukrainian sources, they killed hundreds of Ukrainians during the war.
-According to a Serb paramilitary fighter in Ukraine, Milutin Malisic, who was a former fighter in Kosovo, stated that "Serbs have a responsibility to their Orthodox Brethren."
+According to a Serb paramilitary fighter in Ukraine, Milutin Malisić, who was a former fighter in Kosovo, stated that "Serbs have a responsibility to their Orthodox Brethren."

 Chetnik fighters of the Jovan Šević Detachment in Ukraine, 2014.
 Bratislav Živković is seen in the center of the second row.

 According to Belgrade-based security expert Zoran Dragišić, it is indoctrination that draws young Serbian people, some of them almost children, to join the war.
-A 2014 law in Serbia denounces war tourism among Serb nationals as illegal and in 2018, Serb paramilitary chief Bratislav Zivkovic was arrested in Serbia for having joined the separatist movement in Ukraine.
-Zivkovic was banned from Romania for 15 years in 2017 after having spied on NATO bases in 2017.
+A 2014 law in Serbia denounces war tourism among Serb nationals as illegal and in 2018, Serb paramilitary chief Bratislav Živković was arrested in Serbia for having joined the separatist movement in Ukraine. Živković was banned from Romania for 15 years in 2017 after having spied on NATO bases in 2017.

 In June 2018, Ukraine's General Prosecutor's Office launched an investigation into 54 suspected members of a pro-Russian foreign legion.
 Among the suspects were six Serbs, who later fought in Syria, taking part in attacks on Ukrainian troops in the eastern part of the country in 2014.
 Former special police spokesperson Radomir Počuča posted regular videos, photos and Esther entries on Facebook.
-Ukrainian ambassador in Serbia Oleksandr Aleksandrovych stated in November 2017 that Serbia was not doing enough to stop Serb nationals from fighting in eastern Ukraine.
+Ukrainian ambassador in Serbia Oleksandr Aleksandrovych stated in November 2017 that Serbia was not doing enough to stop Serbian nationals from fighting in eastern Ukraine.
 Aleksandrovych stated that roughly 300 Serbs were operating in Ukraine, and he stated that Serb tourists would be halted at the border, and if acting suspicious, would be arrested since they were "there to kill Ukrainians".
 Kyiv then warned Belgrade.
 Serbian Foreign Minister Ivica Dačić insisted that Serbia respected Ukraine's territorial integrity.

 Živković would be killed by Ukrainian forces on 3 January 2025 as part of the Kursk offensive.

 Australia

 Some Serbian Australians are members of the "Serbian Chetniks Australia" organisation.
-This organisation promotes the concept of Chetnik forces fighting against the Nazi and Italian regimes during the second world war and as a result has participated in Anzac Day marches in Melbourne and Sydney.
-This is a highly controversial move due to the Nazi collaboration that Draža Mihailović participated in during the second world war and has attracted criticism from the large Croatian Australian and Bosnian Australian communities.
+This organisation promotes the concept of Chetnik forces fighting against the Nazi and Italian regimes during the Second World War and as a result has participated in Anzac Day marches in Melbourne and Sydney.
+This is a highly controversial move due to Chetnik collaboration with Axis forces during the war and has attracted criticism from both Croatian Australian and Bosnian Australian communities.